vikramjakhr/Resume/resume.md

 - Setting up Infra on AWS
 - Build CI/CD pipelines in Jenkins
 - Infrastructure automation using Terraform
+- Configuration management using Ansible
+- Logging using ELK, Fluentd
+- Setting up and managing Kubernetes cluster
+- Caching using Cloudfront
 - Write and maintain a telegraf metric collection agent, that can monitor cpu, memory, load and processes.